Azure/dalec/website/docs/quickstart.md

 :::

 :::tip
-These steps are independent of each other.
+Remember that steps are independent of each other.
 You don't have to build an RPM first to build a container.
 :::

 ### Building just an RPM package